 - b.
+Uses reading and writing strategies, materials, and assessments based upon appropriate reading and writing research and works with colleagues and families in the support of children's reading and writing development.
+(Practicum) - 4.
+Use knowledge of language development to provide effective instruction in reading and writing. - a.
+Use knowledge of language development and acquisition of reading skills (birth through sixth grade), and the variations related to cultural and linguistic diversity to provide effective instruction in reading and writing.
+(Language development) - 5.
+Provide instruction of oral language that meets the diverse needs of students. - a.
+Knows the unique needs and backgrounds of students with language differences and delays.
+(Oral communication) - b.
+Use effective strategies for facilitating the learning of Standard English by all learners.
+(Oral communication) - 6.
+Teach students to communicate through writing using research-based knowledge of literacy. - a.
+Use knowledge of reading-writing-speaking connections to effectively teach writing as communication.
+(Written communication) - b.
 Use the writing process to effectively teach writing as communication.
 (Written communication) - c.
 Use the stages of spelling development to effectively teach writing as communication.
 (Written communication) - d.
 Use the different types of writing, such as narrative, expressive, persuasive, informational and descriptive to effectively teach writing as communication.
 (Written communication) - e.
 Use the connections between oral and written language development to effectively teach writing as communication.
 (Written communication) - 7.
 Determine students' reading proficiencies and needs to identify instruction, programs and collaboration that will foster development of students' literacy. - a.
 Use knowledge of a variety of instruments, procedures, and practices that range from individual to group and from formal to informal to alternative for the identification of students' reading proficiencies and needs.
 (Reading assessment, diagnosis and evaluation) - b.
 Use the results of diagnostic reading assessments to plan and revise instruction for all students.
 (Reading assessment, diagnosis and evaluation) - c.
 Communicate the results of ongoing reading assessments to all stakeholders.
 (Reading assessment, diagnosis and evaluation) - d.
 Demonstrate awareness of policies and procedures related to special programs, including Title I. (Reading assessment, diagnosis and evaluation) - 8.
 Choose a variety of children's literature, targeted by reading ability, interests and modalities, to encourage children to learn through reading. - a.
 Model the reading and writing of varied genres of children's literature, including fiction and nonfiction; technology- and media-based information; and nonprint materials.
 (Children's nonfiction and fiction) - b.
 Motivate students through the use of texts at multiple levels, representing broad interests, and reflecting varied cultures, linguistic backgrounds, and perspectives.
 (Children's nonfiction and fiction) - c.
 Match text complexities to the proficiencies and needs of readers.
 (Children's nonfiction and fiction) - 9.
 Employ research-based reading strategies, technology and resources to improve every student's ability to read. - a.
 Use knowledge of a range of research-based strategies and instructional technology for designing and delivering effective instruction across the curriculum.
 (Reading instructional strategies) - b.
 Use knowledge of a range of research-based strategies and instructional technology for grouping students.
-(Reading instructional strategies) - Use knowledge of a range of research-based strategies and instructional technology for selecting materials appropriate for learners at various stages of reading and writing development and from varied cultural and linguistic backgrounds.
+(Reading instructional strategies)

+c.
+Use knowledge of a range of research-based strategies and instructional technology for selecting materials appropriate for learners at various stages of reading and writing development and from varied cultural and linguistic backgrounds.
 (Reading instructional strategies)